fluteds/batch/readme.md

 - Auto Correct - AHK that auto corrects words - use `Win` `+` `H` to add new words
 - Restart Task - Restarts Windows File Manager
 - Search Clipboard - Uses copied text from the clipboard and searches it - uses `Ctrl`, `Shift` `+` `C`
+- Check Port - Lists all the currently available ports on the PC
+- Check Connection - Pings `google.com` to test connection

 Misc